Amrit-Maan2221/provider-plane/dbsetup.md

     fltMonthlyPrice DECIMAL(10,2) NOT NULL,
     fltYearlyPrice DECIMAL(10,2) NULL,

-    bitIsActive BIT NOT NULL DEFAULT 1,
+    bitActive BIT NOT NULL DEFAULT 1,
+	bitHasAllFeatures BIT NOT NULL,
     intCreatedBy INT NOT NULL,
     intUpdatedBy INT NOT NULL,
     dtCreated DATETIME2 NOT NULL DEFAULT SYSDATETIME(),